I am writing this as a businesswoman, mother, grandmother and citizen living in Groton for the past 21 years.

 I have lived in a town where the high school lost its accreditation due to budget cuts and the property values plummeted so fast and took years to recover.

 Let's not allow this crisis to cause our beautiful town and great schools to suffer.
 We can get through this.
-Over the 21 years I have lived here we have faced budget crisis before and always made it through.

 Second, let me speak as a mother and grandmother of children who have gone through the school system.
 We have wonderful teachers, wonderful schools..
 Our children get accepted to some of the best colleges in the country.
 We cannot allow this crisis to cause problems for our children in their future dreams/aspirations.